‘Swicy’ is the hottest trend in food right now - KESQ

 Shifting demographics is a big driver for bolder flavor experimentation, industry experts said.

-The US has become more racially and ethnically diverse, and as such, sees widening access to more global ingredients and dishes, Jennifer Creevy, director of food and drink with trend forecasting and analytics firm, WGSN, said in an interview with CNN.
+The United States has become more racially and ethnically diverse, and as such, sees widening access to more global ingredients and dishes, Jennifer Creevy, director of food and drink at trend forecasting and analytics firm WGSN, said in an interview with CNN.

 “The younger generations, Gen Z and Gen Alpha, are also much more global in their outlook than previous generations.
 To them a chilli crisp or a salsa macha is as much a regular condiment as say a mayo or ketchup,” Creevy said.